tdwg/bdq/tg2/_review/docs/supplement/index.md

 [CORE MultiRecord Measure Tests](https://github.com/tdwg/bdq/blob/master/tg2/core/generation/docs/core_multirecord_measure_tests.md)

-## 6. Validating test implementations

-Implementors of tests SHOULD validate the behaviour of the internals of their test implementations with unit tests, and MUST validate that each test implementation is capable of taking relevant input from a set of standard test validation data, and returning the expected responses.

-### 6.1 Introduction

-Accompanying the Core test descriptors is a set of test validation data.
-This test validation data is intended for implementors to use to evaluate whether or not their test implementations produced the expected Response values for a set of cases for each test.
-Each test specification could be graphed as a flow chart with several paths, the test validation data are intended to cover each node and each path within each test specification with at least a single case.
-These are not exhaustive unit tests covering large numbers of edge cases, but rather a minimal set of tests for expected behaviour.

-The test validation data are organized as two flat CSV files.
-Each row in each file is intended for a single validation of a single test.
-The file has columns identifying the validation case, the test that the row is intended to validate, the expected Response.status, Response.value, an example Response.comment, parameter values, if any, and a set of Darwin Core terms (most of which are empty for a given test).

-The test validation records are all fragmentary flat Darwin Core Occurrence records.
-Each row contains values for only those Darwin Core terms that are relevant input to the particular validation.
-The validation records are all fragmentary, consisting of a mixture of real and artificial data with most of the records being synthetic.
-The validation data are a set of 1191 records, with about 10 validation cases for each test.
-The set of rows for a particular test are designed to validate that an implementation of that particular test performs as expected against the specifications.
-This data set is referred to as the 'Test Validation Data'.
-The set of about 10 validation records for each test are designed to exercise all of the decision pathways in the specification of the test.

-This is a minimalist suite of test data.
-Additional test records can be readily generated or adapted from real data using the following template based on the specifications below.
-In consideration of the community, the DataID values MUST uniquely identify a validation case for each additional test data record and the resulting data added to the GitHub repository.

-### 6.2 Considerations Concerning Input Data Values for AMENDMENTS
+### Goes in Supplement: Considerations Concerning Input Data Values for AMENDMENTS

 One of the early conclusions to this project was the need for controlled vocabularies and an early spin-off of Data Qality Task Group 4 on Vocabularies (https://github.com/tdwg/bdq/tree/master/tg4).
 Testing the 'quality' or 'fitness for use' of Darwin Core encoded data is made more difficult due to the lack of a comprehensive suite of controlled vocabularies.

 Testing Darwin Core values against a known Source Authority using a VALIDATION type test is straight forward: A test is either COMPLIANT or NOT COMPLIANT.
 This standard includes tests of type AMENDMENT and the mapping of input Darwin Core values to known Vocabulary values is poorly developed.
 If a VALIDATION returns COMPLIANT, no AMENDMENT is necessary.
 For example, if the input value to a test is say dwc:sex="Female", then no AMENDMENT is required.
 If however, the input value is dwc:sex:f., can this be interpreted as "Female"?
 Probably.
 What about dwc:sex="M"?
-This could be "Male" or "Mixed" according to https://api.gbif.org/v1/vocabularies/Sex/concepts. <!--- Ming: I asked GBIF about this specific example and they said that "M" will be matched to Male, but I am not sure how the API works exactly --->
+This could be "Male" or "Mixed" according to https://api.gbif.org/v1/vocabularies/Sex/concepts. <!--- Ming: I asked GBIF about this specific example and they said that "M" will be matched to Male, but I am not sure how the API works exactly ---><!--- PJM: the rec_occur_qc implementation uses the vocabulary directly, finds, ^M matches male and mixed, so asserts that it can't make the amendment, I can't speak about the (by our test specification, incorrect) actions that gbif is taking on their vocabulary, their API delivers the vocabulary, but doesn't do this sort of matching, so what they are describing is some internal that uses the vocabulary --->

 A key phrase within this standard that particularly relates to many of the Expected Responses of tests is " dwc:term can be unambiguously interpreted as ...".
 In the case above for dwc:sex="M", the determination is that it is ambiguous.
 In this case, no AMENDMENT can be made.